mlongo95/WheresElaiza/README.md

 # WheresElaiza
-Instagram C-list celebrity @Wildling_by_choice tends to wander off into the forest, and what would take a 6 hour man hunt should now only take a minute.
+Instagram C-list celebrity [@Wildling_by_choice](https://www.instagram.com/wildling_by_choice/) tends to wander off into the forest, and what would take a 6 hour man hunt now only takes a minute.

 IoT Dog Tracker for the wild Elaiza